 “M-Mama?”
 Coral called, voice catching in her throat.

 The man’s face twitched.
 The whole house moved with some distant rumble of activity, like every wall shifting and groaning in the wind.
 Too many human shadows eroded the warm, sherry light spilling into the hall from the living room.
-Suddenly, a feminine shriek stabbed the air and confirmed the obvious.
+Suddenly, a feminine shriek stabbed the air.
 “Coral!
-Run!”
+Run!“